nathantgray/nathantgray.github.io/index.md

 ---

 ## About Me

-Bachelor of Engineering in Electrical Engineering with an emphasis in Global Humanitarian Engineering
+Bachelor of Engineering in Electrical Engineering with an emphasis in Global Humanitarian Engineering - *Walla Walla University* (2017)

 Research Assistant

 ### Institution and department
- - Washington State University School of Electrical Engineering and Computer Science
+Washington State University School of Electrical Engineering and Computer Science

 ### Skills
 Co-Simulation · Power Systems Modelling · Electrical & Electronics Engineering · Python